tom-howard/ros2/docs/course/part2.md

 ros2 topic list
 ```

-You should see `/odom` in this list.
-This topic contains *Odometry data*, which is essential for robot navigation, giving us an approximation of a robot's location in its environment.
+You should see `/odom` in this list, which is where our robot's Odometry data is published.
 Run the `ros2 topic` command again, but this time with an additional `-t` option:

 ```bash
 ros2 topic list -t